 If you like to get creative with your gift wrapping, it is good to start with a neutral base.
 A great way to do that is to first wrap your gifts in either Kraft paper or use lunch bags for small gifts.
 Both of these are very inexpensive and give you a nice neutral and rustic palette to begin with.
+I have come up with some wrapping ideas that use kraft paper gift wrap in a variety of ways.

 You can find large rolls of Kraft paper at any craft, office or shipping supply store.
 It is typically used for packing boxes and can be found by the postage supplies.
 Using Kraft paper has an extra bonus of being thicker than most gift wraps.

+As for lunch bags. if you have kids in school, chances are that you already have some.
+The Kraft paper used to make lunch bags is thinner than regular Kraft paper.
 I will show you how I decorated a couple of packages real quick and easy and then I will show you some more ideas that I found around the web.

 My gift was small so I first placed the gift inside and then added some crinkled up tissue paper over the top to add a little substance and poof to the bag.
 Now I needed to add some decorative filler.
 I seem to have so much evergreen garland leftover at my house that I thought it would be a good idea to have a cutting of that spilling out from the top of the bag.
 I inserted the garland clipping and then tied the bag off with some twine, holding in the evergreens, and folded the top over and out a little bit.
 To add a little bit more interest, I took a clipping off an old wreath that I have been recycling and inserted that among the garland.
 Finally, I tied a white glittery bow around the top for some sparkle and called it good!